fly4future/iroc_bridge/docs/README.md

   > **NOTE** \
   > Stopping the mission for a single robot will also abort the overall mission and stop all other robots.
 This behavior is intentional, as the mission assumes the participation of all assigned robots.

-#### Feedback
+### Feedback

-During an active mission, the feedback message is broadcasted to the connected clients through a WebSocket in the `/telemetry` path.
+During an active mission, the feedback message is broadcast to the connected clients through a WebSocket in the `/telemetry` path.

 - <strong style="color: orange">`onmessage`</strong>
   **Waypoint Mission and Autonomy Test Feedback.**